Sofie-Automation/sofie-kairos-connection/README.md

 This project is composed of a few different packages:

 - [kairos-connection](./packages/kairos-connection/) - A library for connecting and communicating with Panasonic KAIROS devices.
+- [kairos-lib](./packages/kairos-lib/) - A library of types and utilities for working with kairos-connection.
 - [kairos-state](./packages/kairos-state/) - A library for generating commands to achieve certain states in a Panasonic KAIROS device.

 ### Documentation